ggrammar/100slices.pizza/posts/ansible_network_address.md

 ##

+> :warning: The code examples in this article use fancy curly brackets `⦃` and `⦄`, instead of curly brackets that would actually compile, `{` and `}`.
+If I use the normal curly brackets, GitHub Pages tries to render them and all my wonderful code examples disappear!

 Let's say you're running a database.
 You don't want to expose your blockchains to the world, so the database should bind to the private network address of the host it's running on: